FATelarico/ctv-network/NetworkAnalysis.md

 source: https://github.com/FATelarico/ctv-network
 ---

-This CRAN Task View provides a curated list of R packages for analysing and modelling networks (also known as *relational data* or *graphs*).
+This CRAN Task View provides a curated list of R packages for analyzing and modelling networks (also known as *relational data* or *graphs*).
 These tools facilitate the exploration of natural, social, and other phenomena by focusing on the relationships between entities.

 This page lists a number of packages, and sometimes core functions, in several sections based on their scope and focus:

 1. The first section outlines the main ecosystems of R packages that include basic network-analytic operations such as creating, manipulating, and describing relational data.
-Here we also list choices of graphical packages for visualising or drawing networks.^[For those new to network analysis in R, we recommend starting with the [`igraph` introduction](https://igraph.org/c/doc/igraph-Introduction.html) or the [`statnet` tutorial](https://statnet.org/workshop-intro-sna-tools/).]
+Here we also list choices of graphical packages for visualising or drawing networks.
+For those new to network analysis in R, we recommend starting with the [`igraph` introduction](https://igraph.org/c/doc/igraph-Introduction.html) or the [`statnet` tutorial](https://statnet.org/workshop-intro-sna-tools/).

 2. Subsequently, packages and functions for advanced network-analytic tasks are presented.
 We currently structure these into three subsections: (1) centrality, (2) community detection, and (3) model-based clustering.

 3. Then, packages offering modelling and inferential tools applicable across disciplines and fields of interest are discussed.
-A distinction is drawn between models that are primarily for cross-sectional data and for dynamic data, with an extra section on special models for multimodal, multilevel, and multiplex data.
+A distinction is drawn between models that are primarily for cross-sectional anddynamic data, with an extra section on special models for multimodal, multilevel, and multiplex data.

 4. Finally, the focus shifts to packages containing data structures, methods, and models with a narrower field of application.
-The list includes some of the areas where network methods are more widely applied: ecology, bibliometrics, (bio)-chemistry, neurosciences and psychology, public health, the social sciences and economics.
+The list includes some of the areas where network methods are more widely applied: ecology, bibliometrics, life and natural sciences, neurosciences,psychology, public health, the social sciences and economics.

 The list excludes packages that primarily deal with graph representations of conditional in/dependence between variables.
-This includes Bayesian networks and Markovian graphs, which, despite their relevance in statistical modeling, are covered under the CRAN TaskView on [Graphical Models](https://cran.r-project.org/web/views/GraphicalModels.html).
+This includes Bayesian networks and Markovian graphs, which, despite their relevance to statistical modeling, are covered under the CRAN TaskView on [Graphical Models](https://cran.r-project.org/web/views/GraphicalModels.html).
 This distinction keeps the list focused on network analysis to explore broader relational dynamics.

 Some packages could appear under multiple headings because they can perform multiple tasks (e.g., clustering and visualisation).